 By Alastair Mullens, Head of Vertus, Canary Wharf Group’s Build to Rent arm

-As the UK Government and Government’s across the globe begin to slowly ease lockdown measures, it’s important that Build to Rent developers and operators understand their responsibility to keep not only residents safe, but staff as well.
-One of the key points coming out of lockdown will be how Build to Rent developers and operators can change ways of living to help residents get back to some form of normality, while keeping this safety their top priority.
+As the UK Government and Government’s across the globe begin to slowly ease lockdown measures, it’s important that Build to Rent operators and developers understand their responsibility to keep not only residents safe, but staff as well.
+One of the key points coming out of lockdown will be how Build to Rent operators and developers can change ways of living to help residents get back to some form of normality, while keeping this safety their top priority.

 Amenity spaces, concierge teams and social distancing